pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ```bash
  aws cloudwatch put-metric-data --metric-name PageViewCount --namespace MyService --value 2 --timestamp 2023-01-01-14T08:00:00.000Z
  ```

+ - [high-resolution](https://aws.amazon.com/blogs/aws/new-high-resolution-custom-metrics-and-alarms-for-amazon-cloudwatch/): high-resolution custom metric, your applications can publish metrics to CloudWatch with 1-second resolution.
+  High-Resolution Alarms allow you to react and take actions faster and support the same actions available today with standard 1-minute alarms.

  ### CloudWatch Dashboards
 - Great way to setup custom dashboards for quick access to key metrics and alarms